D2-mods/D2-Mira/d2-mira/readme.txt

 ==================================================
 VERSION HISTORY
 ==================================================
-v3.4
+v4.0
+- Rewrote chunks of the install files.
+- Changes for IWDEE and IWD2:
+	- The Big Metal Unit now requires trading in the 3 pantaloons (does not cost gold).
+	- The Pulse Ammunitions are now gained through dialogue.
+The better versions also require trading in an earlier Pulse Ammo.
+NOTE: Party must have the Big Metal Rod to get the Pulse Ammo dialogues.
+	- IWDEE: Some items will be added to Lonelywood (expansion area) if you reach it without ever getting them.
+This includes starting a new game in HoW.
+	- IWD2: If you reach Kuldahar without the Rod or the Pulse Ammo, then both can be obtained very quickly.
+	- The other items are unchanged.
+They're still found or purchased from various places.
+- BGEE/IWDEE:
-- BGEE/IWDEE: All ammo types given Silver and Cold Iron properties.
+	- All ammo types given Silver and Cold Iron properties.
 For BGEE, this means that Pulse Ammunition (prototype) will be able to hit all the different werewolf enemies.
 Doesn't affect anything in IWDEE (unmodded).

 v3.3
 - fixed Orrick's store (chapter 4) not gaining Pulse Ammunition